 A consideration with a home equity credit line is the rate is adjustable.
 It can rise or fall depending upon what interest rates are doing in the markets.
 Some people like paying the lower rate, but others do not like the unpredictability of the variable payments.

-Some people like to get a HELOC for expenses that come in stages, such as home improvements that you are doing over time.
+Some people like to get a home equity line of credit for expenses that come in stages, such as home improvements that you are doing over time.
 An advantage here is you only pay interest on the money you have pulled out.

 The Bottom Line

-Getting a HELOC or a home equity mortgage can make great sense if the money is used wisely.
+Getting a line of credit or a home equity mortgage can make great sense if the money is used wisely.
 If for example, you use the money to make improvements on your home that lead to a higher resale value, pulling out the cash can be a great idea.
 It also can work well with cash flowing investment properties.
+Lenders and banks continue to advertise home equity mortgage rates that are attractive so now could be the right time.